 Beeswax wraps can easily be cut to whatever size is needed, then used to cover, wrap, or transport a variety of ingredients or prepared food.

 Why Trust The Spruce Eats?

 Rachel Werner is a pro foodie who regularly writes consumer reviews of sustainable products.
 Her water bottle, reusable paper towels, and organic snack bag obsessions are taking over her kitchen cupboards.
-Rachel has bylines in a variety of regional and national publications, such as Fabulous Wisconsin, BRAVA, Hobby Farms Magazine, and PopSugar, is a teaching artist at The Loft Literary Center and Hugo House, and personally tested six products for this roundup.
+Rachel has bylines in a variety of regional and national publications, such as Fabulous Wisconsin, BRAVA, Hobby Farms Magazine, and PopSugar.
+She is a teaching artist at The Loft Literary Center and Hugo House and personally tested six products for this roundup.

 United States Department of Agriculture.
 Labeling organic products.